cfrancoeur/CV/CV.md

 ## Education

 **University of Wisconsin - Madison**
-Microbiology Doctoral Trianing Program, Class of 2016 Laboratory of Dr. Cameron Currie, Department of Bacteriology
+Microbiology Doctoral Training Program, Class of 2016 Laboratory of Dr. Cameron Currie, Department of Bacteriology

 **University of Maryland - College Park**